DistortedPixelsRP/FiveM-MDT/README.md

 - mysql_connection_string is not set up correctly

 ###### Infinite Checking...
+- Your MySQL is not running
+- mysql_connection_string is not set up correctly
 - Make sure your using the latest version.

 ### Known Bugs/Issues